m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 ![](https://assets.omscs.io/9FA2F6D6-44DC-4BA7-9EF6-FB4D43849B0A.png)

  For the Owlnet trace, the results are mostly similar to the best case.
 We can see that Flash and SPED are the best, followed by MT/MP and then Apache.
 The reason for this trend is because the owl trace is very small, so most of the requests can be serviced from the cache.
 However, not everything can be serviced from cache, so sometime blocking I/O is required.
 In this case, SPED will block, but Flash will not because it has helpers.
-This helps explain why Flash’s performance is slightly higher than the SPED implementation.
+This helps explain why Flash's performance is slightly higher than the SPED implementation.

 ### CS Trace